hexbatch/apple-core/core-docs/step-6-elements/live-attribute-overview.md

         current element id: (null for global all elements) attribute id:
         overwritten_by : when a new live element is added that overwrites, this is filled in by what is overwriting it
-        set: set id for set only changes
+        set: set id for shell only changes
-        parent: set id if shell
+        parent: this table id for the attribute (if shell) allows popping shells
         current_value:
         activated: boolean - if not activated then this attribute does not count in the live, its skipped over
         toggled_at: timestamp
         local_state: if this attribute holds a remote

-There can be duplicates of attributes here, one from the element type , the element and the context When a context ends, it's removed from the lookup here and the element type attribute is used again
+There can be duplicates of attributes here, from different parent types , or a shell context When a context ends, it's removed from the lookup here and the element type attribute is used again

 When an attribute is turned off, then the element has no attribute by that name or id.
 This counts in many scenarios

+When a parent is turned off or on, its done in another table, which is linked to here (see live parents)

 ## Multiple inheritance for attributes